 where $N(v)$ denotes the neighbourhood of $v$.
 Fischer conjectured that if $\delta^*(G) \ge (k-1)n/k + 1$ then $G$ has a perfect $K_k$-packing (actually his original conjecture did not include the $+1$, but this stronger conjecture is known to be false).
 The case $k=2$ of the conjecture is an immediate corollary of Hall's Theorem, whilst the cases $k=3$ and $k=4$ were proved by Magyar and Martin~\cite{MM} and Martin and Szemer\'edi~\cite{MS} respectively.
 Also, Csaba and Mydlarz~\cite{Cs} proved a weaker version of the conjecture in which the minimum degree condition has an error term depending on $k$.
 The following theorem, an almost immediate corollary of our results on hypergraph matchings, gives an asymptotic version of this conjecture for any $k$.

-\begin{theo} For any $k$ and $c > 0$ there exists $n$ such that if $G$ is a $k$-partite graph with parts $V_1,\cdots,V_k$ of size $n$ and $\delta^*(G) \ge (k-1)n/k + cn$, then $G$ contains a perfect $K_k$-packing. \end{theo}
+\begin{theo} For any $k$ and $c > 0$ there exists $n_0$ such that if $G$ is a $k$-partite graph with parts $V_1,\dots,V_k$ of size $n \geq n_0$ and $\delta^*(G) \ge (k-1)n/k + cn$, then $G$ contains a perfect $K_k$-packing. \end{theo}

-In fact, by considering the near-extremal cases of the conjecture using the `stability property' of our main theorem, we are able to prove an exact result in~\cite{KM}, namely that Fischer's conjecture holds for any sufficiently large $n$.
+This asymptotic result was also proven independently and simultaneously by Lo and Markstr\"om~\cite{LM2} in another application of the `absorbing technique'.
+As with Theorem~\ref{TETRAPACK}, by considering the near-extremal cases of the conjecture using the `stability property' of our main theorem, we are able to prove an exact result in~\cite{KM}, namely that Fischer's conjecture holds for any sufficiently large $n$.
 However, this stability analysis is lengthy and technical, so we prefer to divest this application from the theory developed in this paper.

-As mentioned above, we will deduce both Theorems~\ref{tetrapack} and~\ref{partitehajnalszem} from a general framework of matchings in simplicial complexes.
-These will be formally defined in the next section, but we briefly indicate the connection here.
-For Theorem~\ref{tetrapack} we consider the `clique $4$-complex', with the tetrahedra in $G$ as $4$-sets, $G$ as $3$-sets, and all smaller sets; for Theorem~\ref{partitehajnalszem} we consider the `clique $k$-complex', with the $j$-cliques of $G$ as $j$-sets for $j \le k$.
+As mentioned above, we will deduce both Theorems~\ref{TETRAPACK} and~\ref{partitehajnalszem} from a general framework of matchings in simplicial complexes.
+These will be formally defined in the next chapter, but we briefly indicate the connection here.
+For Theorem~\ref{TETRAPACK} we consider the `clique $4$-complex', with the tetrahedra in $G$ as $4$-sets, $G$ as $3$-sets, and all smaller sets; for Theorem~\ref{partitehajnalszem} we consider the `clique $k$-complex', with the $j$-cliques of $G$ as $j$-sets for $j \le k$.
 In both cases, the required perfect packing is equivalent to a perfect matching using the highest level sets of the clique complex.